bwilliams0303/startup/README.md

 * Database - Displays the user's saved creatures.
 Delete creatures.
 Load and edit preexisting creatures.
 * WebSocket - Upload's creatures to a real time forum where all other users can download.

-## Service deliverable
+## Service Deliverable

-For this deliverable I created an HTTP service to host my frontend and provide backend endpoints.
+HTTP service to host the frontend and provide backend for the web application.

-Node.js/Express HTTP service - done!
+* Node.js/Express HTTP service - in progress
-Static middleware for frontend - done!
+* Static middleware for frontend - in progress
-Calls to third party endpoints - I didn't have time to implement this. 😔 Backend service endpoints - Placeholders for login that stores the current user on the server.
-Endpoints for voting.
+* Backend service endpoints - Placeholders for login that stores the current user on the server.
-Frontend calls service endpoints - I did this use the fetch function.
+* Frontend calls service endpoints - in progress

+** DB Deliverable

+Stores and retrieves data from MongoDB.

+* MongoDB Atlas database created - in progress
+* Endpoints for data - in progress
+* Stores data in MongoDB - in progress

+** Login Deliverable

+User registration and authentication.

+* User registration - Creates a new account in the database.
+* existing user - Verifies the user's name and password from data stored in the database
+* Use MongoDB to store credentials - done!
+* Restricts functionality - You cannot vote until you have logged in.

+## WebSocket Deliverable

+For this deliverable I enabled realtime reporting of votes from other users.

+* Backend listens for WebSocket connection - in progress
+* Frontend makes WebSocket connection - in progress
+* Data sent over WebSocket connection - in progress
+* WebSocket data displayed - Display all user uploaded creatures on the forum in realtime

+## React Deliverable

+For this deliverable I port the application over to React.

+* Bundled and transpiled - in progress
+* Components - Login, creature genorator page
+* Router - Routing between login and creature creator components.
+* Hooks - UseState to track changes of creature's statistics and saved creatures.